NEARBY SHTETL LINKS: Belz | Dubno | Kowel | Kremenets | Luboml

 police force.
 Nearly 900 people of the town intelligencia and notables were

-of youths were snatched from time to time and shot in the valley next to the
+youths were taken from time to time and shot in the valley next to the Jewish cemetery.

-Jewish cemetery.
-A ghetto was set up in March 1942, and close to 2,000 Jews
+A ghetto was set up in March 1942, and close to 2,000 Jews were imprisoned there.

-were imprisoned there.
-The crowding was very great, with up to 20 people in a
+The crowding was very great, with up to 20 people in a single room.
+Hunger persisted

 Please review the site content below.
 Zachor - We Remember.